-Brackish groundwater desalination transforms previously unusable brackish groundwater supplies into high-quality drinking water by removing not only salts, but also other contaminants such as nitrates and per- and polyfluoroalkyl substances (PFAS).
+Brackish groundwater desalination transforms previously unusable brackish groundwater supplies into high-quality drinking water by removing not only salts, but also other contaminants such as nitrates and Perfluoroalkyl substances (PFAS).
 Improved technology to remove salt from brackish groundwater has made desalination an increasingly important tool for both augmenting water supplies and improving water quality.

 The embrace of desalination in Southern California comes with its challenges and considerations.
-Misconceptions Apprehensions remain about the environmental impact of desalination and the potential for harm to marine life.
+Misconceptions remain about the environmental impact of desalination and the potential for harm to marine life.
 Concerns have also been expressed regarding the energy consumption of desalination projects.
 Although these impacts can be and are being addressed in the planning and design of contemporary desalination projects, educating the public about the benefits of desalination, and addressing these concerns as well as cost and rate impacts is crucial for successful adoption.
-It is important to recognize that each project has unique considerations and benefits, based on factors such as the proposed design and technologies, size of the plant, and location.
-The OC Water Reliability Studies have consistently recognized the system and supply reliability benefits that the proposed Doheny Desalination Plant in South Orange County can provide, and MWDOC has played a key role in supporting the success of this project since its inception.